robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-1-ect-video-and-module-introduction.md

 need to behave in a way that is consistent and make an effort to get to know them.
 Get to know the school behaviour policy, greet pupils in the corridors, make positive phone calls home.
 All of these things build trust and show that teachers care.
-Good behavior management doesn't happen by chance or by magic.
+Good behavior management doesn’t happen by chance or by magic.
 It happens as a result of advance planning and implementing tried and tested strategies over and over again.
 The results will be more than worth the effort.